isaac-sim/IsaacLabExtensionTemplate/README.md

 ## Pre-Commit

-To pre-commit your code, we use the [pre-commit](https://pre-commit.com/) module.
+Pre-committing involves using a framework to automate the process of enforcing code quality standards before code is actually committed to a version control system, like Git.
+This process involves setting up hooks that run automated checks, such as code formatting, linting (checking for programming errors, bugs, stylistic errors, and suspicious constructs), and running tests.
+If these checks pass, the commit is allowed; if not, the commit is blocked until the issues are resolved.
+This ensures that all code committed to the repository adheres to the defined quality standards, leading to a cleaner, more maintainable codebase.
+To do so, we use the [pre-commit](https://pre-commit.com/) module.
 Install the module using:

 ```bash
 pip install pre-commit
 ```

-Run your pre-commits with:
+Run the pre-commit with:

 ```bash
 pre-commit run --all-files